serverlessworkflow/specification/specification.md

 Multiple filters can be combined to gain high level of control of your workflow state data.
 You can find an example of that in
 [this](#Using-multiple-data-filters) section.

-Data from consumed events, as well as action execution results are added/merged to state data.
+Data from consumed events,and action execution results are added/merged to state data.
 Reference the [data merging section](#Data-Merging) to learn about the merging rules that should be applied.

 #### Workflow Data Input